Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 - The Sibley Guide to Birds – This excellent birding resource is used by millions of birders across the globe, from novices to the most advanced, “The Sibley Guide has become the standard by which natural history guides are measured.”

 - National Audubon Society Birds of North America – This comprehensive bird book for kids and adults is considered one of the most comprehensive and authoritative guides to the birds of North America.
 It includes the latest information on conservation status and the effects of climate change.
-From the world’s most trusted name in birding, Audubon’s Guide is beloved by millions of backyard bird enthusiasts and birding experts worldwide.
+From the world’s most trusted name in birding, Audubon’s guide is beloved by millions of backyard bird enthusiasts and birding experts worldwide.

-4. Backyard Bird Watching Observation Activity
+Backyard Bird Watching Observation Activity

-The great backyard bird count is held annually in the second week of February.
-Every year, people come together to watch, learn about, count and celebrate birds for the great backyard bird count.
-And, it’s easy to join the bird counting fun!
+There are a few fun bird-counting events and festivals that my family loves to participate in.
+For example, the Great Backyard Bird Count is held annually in the second week of February.
+Every year, people come together to watch, learn about, count, and celebrate birds for the great backyard bird count.

-6. Name that Bird by Birdcall or Song
+11. Learn to Name that Bird by Birdcall or Song

 Encourage children to learn to identify the bird birdcalls of the species of birds that live in your area.
 Learning bird calls and songs is a great way to identify birds that hide in dense foliage and birds that come out at night.
 This birdcall identification activity can also help children and adults learn to identify birds that look alike but may not sound alike.
 A few fantastic bird language books for use at home, outdoors, or in the classroom are on the list below.